umarhassan-mitodl/14.475-spring-2005/content/pages/readings.md

 Thaler, Richard, and Sherwin Rosen.
 "The Value of Saving a Life: Evidence from the Labor Market."
 In *Household Production and Consumption*.
 Edited by Nestor E. Terleckyj.
 Cambridge, MA: NBER, 1976, pp. 265-298.
 ISBN: 0870145150.

-Ashenfelter, Orley, and Michael Greenstone. "{{% resource_link "8a6b8967-0b61-437a-a8f4-8029b4a9e574" "Using Mandated Speed Limits to Measure the Value of a Statistical Life" %}}." *Journal of Political Economy* 112, no. 1, pt.
+Ashenfelter, Orley, and Michael Greenstone. "[Using Mandated Speed Limits to Measure the Value of a Statistical Life](http://econ-www.mit.edu/faculty/index.htm?prof_id=mgreenst&type=paper)." *Journal of Political Economy* 112, no. 1, pt.
 2 (2004).

 Black, Dan A., and Kneisner, Thomas J. "*On the Measurement of Job Risk in Hedonic Wage Models*." *Journal of Risk and Uncertainty* 27, no. 3 (December 2003): 205-20.